godfreynolan/lat_lon_wintak_plugin_example/README.md

 # Drone Latitude / Longitude WinTAK Plugin Example
-This is an example plugin for WinTAK-CIV (Windows) which listens for MAVLink messages (e.g. broadcasted from a SITL simulator running on your computer), extracts the longitude and latitude of the drone from GPS_RAW_INT messages, and displays this information in a side panel.
+This is an example plugin for WinTAK Civ which listens for MAVLink messages (e.g. broadcasted from a simulator running on your  computer), extracts the longitude and latitude of the drone from GPS_RAW_INT messages, and displays this information in a side panel.

 ## Requirements
 - Visual Studio 2022